 Seasoning cast iron is a skill that any chef should learn.
 It helps to improve the longevity of your cast iron cookware by preventing rust and creating a protective layer for cooking.
 Most importantly, though, the pan becomes non-stick when it's seasoned.

 You need to regularly season your pan to keep in good working order.
 If food starts to stick to the surface, or if you notice any rust, then it's time to give the pan a good clean, followed by a good re-seasoning.
+Learn how to season cast iron and do it regularly.

 First of all, wash or scrub off any burnt food, rust, or remnants of the old layer of seasoning under hot water.
 Next, rub a thin layer of your chosen oil over the surface of your cast iron skillet.